Eddy Temple-Morris

 Edward Owen Kayvan Temple-Morris (born 26 April 1965 in Cardiff) is a British DJ, record producer and TV presenter.
 He hosted London radio station XFM's specialist show The Remix for 15 years, before moving it to Soho Radio.
-He joined Virgin Radio UK in 2017 and currently presents afternoons on weekdays (Virgin Radio Anthems UK).
+He joined Virgin Radio UK in 2017 and currently presents afternoons on weekdays (Virgin Radio Legends UK).

 Biography

 Temple-Morris is the son of the late Labour peer and former Conservative MP Peter Temple-Morris and was educated at Malvern College in Malvern, Worcestershire.

+In a Facebook video, Eddy related his touring work and experiences with The Prodigy particularly suggesting reverting to an earlier structure for the track Firestarter.